DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **Manually Installed Mods:**<br />
-Read each mod instruction carefully please.
-They're manually installed in differen't places <br />
+Please read each mod instruction carefully.
+They're manually installed in different places. <br />
 1. Starfield Script Extender (V0.27): https://www.nexusmods.com/starfield/mods/106?tab=files <br />
    Add SFSE to MO2 by following these instructions: https://www.youtube.com/watch?v=OWVri7somCI&t=85s
 2. Mandalorian Collection Mesh Texture Edits: https://www.nexusmods.com/starfield/mods/6043?tab=files<br />
    Install just the main file.
-You can look into doing the optional muscular mando version if you're interested in that.
+You can look into doing the optional muscular mando version if you're interested in that. <br />
+   DO NOT just drag the "Main - Install First" folder inside your Data folder.
+This is a common mistake.
+Please read the instructions.
 3. Starfield Hotkeys: https://www.nexusmods.com/starfield/mods/1578?tab=files
 4. Boostpack to Jetpack (A TRUE Jetpack Experience): https://www.nexusmods.com/starfield/mods/3800?tab=files<br />
    I did the Forever Jetpack option but feel free to do any of the other ones.